“Hello, this is Tim.”

 “Wellll, not really.
 But leave a message and I’ll get back to you as soon as I can.”

 Foiled again!
 I can hear him grinning through the recording as he imagines flustering another caller.
-Guiding for Holiday at age 19, leading trips at age 20, Tim Gaylord, Director of Operations, has been synonymous with Holiday River Expeditions for over 30 years.
+Guiding for Holiday at age 19, leading trips at age 20, Tim Gaylord, Director of Operations, has been synonymous with Holiday River Expeditions for 40 years.
 In that time he’s honed his river skills, management ability, and sarcastic sense of humor to a T.

 Tim is awake at 4:45 AM, hovering by the coffee maker when I step into the kitchen.
 Of course he is.
 It doesn’t matter what time you wake up; Tim is always awake before you, on the roof fixing the swamp cooler, rolling into the kitchen in a rush of endorphins after a quick fifteen-mile bike ride, welding a trailer in the shop.
 Tim has two speeds: fast, and faster.
 “Jeez, about time you got up,” he winks at my groggy glare.
 “Ahhh, yep, well, just want to go over a couple of things before you take off,” and then he’s speed-walking toward the office and the schedule, leaving me to catch up.